Homes with ADUs in Portland Oregon

 Portland makes it easier than most cities to build an ADU, but there are limits on how you can use it.

-If a property received a System Development Charge (SDC) waiver, the homeowner agreed not to use the ADU as a short-term rental (like Airbnb or VRBO) for 10 years.
-This recorded covenant stays with the property unless the owner chooses to repay the waived fees and change the unit’s status.
+If a property received a System Development Charge (SDC) waiver, the homeowner agreed not to use the ADU as a short-term rental like Airbnb or VRBO for 10 years.
+This recorded covenant stays with the property unless the owner repays the waived fees and changes the unit's status.
 If the covenant is violated or revoked, the waived SDCs must be repaid at 150% of the current SDC amount.

 For homeowners who do want to rent short-term:

 If you plan to rent long-term (over 30 days), you can do that freely with a permitted ADU.
-Or, if your setup is more like a finished basement or guest suite (not a full ADU), you can rent a room as long as you also live in the home.
+If your setup is more like a finished basement or guest suite rather than a full ADU, you can rent a room as long as you also live in the home.

 Best Portland Neighborhoods for ADU-Friendly Living